emrgnt-cmplxty/automata/docs/config/base/config.rst

 -  ``automata.config.openai_agent.OpenAIAutomataAgentConfig``: An
    expanded class of ``AgentConfig`` that also includes instructional templates and formatters.
--  ``automata.core.tools.base.Tool.Config``: Defines an additional class
-   for tool-specific Configuration that also allows arbitrary types but forbids extra parameters.
+-  ``automata.tools.base.Tool.Config``: Defines an additional class for tool-specific Configuration that also allows arbitrary types but forbids extra parameters.

 Example